Lap Band / Adjustable Gastric Banding

 - MEDICAL ISSUES—SEVERE REFLUX (HEARTBURN).
 If you have nightly heartburn and have developed complications from chronic acid reflux, then you might have ulcers or narrowing or dysfunction of the esophagus.
 These patients do NOT make good Lap Band candidates since the condition can be more thoroughly cured with a Gastric Bypass.

-If you’re ready to get started on your weight loss surgery journey, we invite you to take the first step and watch our online seminar.
+If you’re ready to get started on your weight loss surgery journey, whether for the first time or you are looking to reboot your weight loss, we invite you to take the first step and watch our online seminar.
 It is the best way to learn your options and feel empowered to make the choice that is right for you.